mhassan2048/JavaScriptBasicNotes-Udacity-/README.md

 _console.log("hiya friend!");_

 ## Data Types
-**Data Types- Numbers:** Any positive or negetive integer and decimals.
+**Numbers:** Any positive or negetive integer and decimals.
 We can do on the fly arithmatic calculations with them on the browser.
+**Comparing Numbers:** Comaparing opeartions can be done on numbers.
+The result of the comparison will returned in boolean (true or false).